neapsix/glow.nvim/README.md

 Use `g:glow_no_install` for vimscript config or `vim.g.glow_no_install` for lua config.

-If set, this will disable installing glow either automatically or with `:GlowInstall`.
-Use if you don't want the plugin to install glow for you.
+If set, this will disable installing `glow` automatically and remove the `:GlowInstall` command.
+Use if you prefer to install `glow` manually.

 Example: